 Thus, understanding RRi fluctuations in response to exercise is particularly relevant during dynamic exercise periods, where the autonomic nervous system (ANS) shifts between parasympathetic withdrawal and sympathetic activation10.
 Therefore, directly modeling RRi dynamics, rather than relying on broader HRV metrics, allows for a direct assessment of physiological markers of autonomic adaptation to stress11.
 This approach is valuable for identifying recovery patterns and understanding cardiovascular reactivity across individuals with various fitness levels9.

-Modeling the RRi behavior has been traditionally approached by leveraging linear regression and time-series analysis12.
-However, this oppose significant challenges, like oversimplifying overall exercise dynamics without capturing the intricacies of exercise-induced intricate transitions in RRi, especially under intense exertion and recovery phases13.
+Modeling the RRi behavior has traditionally been approached by leveraging linear regression and time-series analysis12.
+However, this oppositions significant challenges, like oversimplifying overall exercise dynamics without capturing the intricacies of exercise-induced intricate transitions in RRi, especially under intense exertion and recovery phases13.
 More recently, advanced non-linear approaches have been developed to address the limitations of linear methods like decision tree-based ensemble algorithms and convolutional neural networks14–16.
-However, many of the more advance alternatives fails to generate physiologically meaningful model parameters, without a direct link to biological processes17.
+However, many more advanced alternatives fail to generate physiologically meaningful model parameters without directly linking to biological processes17.

 Alongside this line of inquiry, recent studies have begun exploring non-linear models for RRi dynamics, recognizing their potential to capture the complexity of cardiovascular response to exercise18.
 Exponential decay models, for example, have been proposed to describe RRi recovery19, while logistic functions have been used to model the gradual return to baseline after high-intensity exercise17,20.
 These models offer advantages over traditional HRV metrics by providing a more detailed understanding of the cardiovascular system’s response to exercise21.
 However, despite these advancements, few models are specifically designed to capture real-time RRi fluctuations, and even fewer consider physiologically meaningful parameters that allow modeling individual variability across a myriad of exercise dimensions22.

 Considering the current state of the art, there is a clear need to develop a non-linear model that accurately represents RRi’s non-linear transitions during exercise and recovery, where the estimation of clinically significant parameters is compelling.
 Such a model would need to offer a more physiologically relevant representation of the heart’s behavior compared to the broader HRV indices commonly used in research23.
-This model would need to be complex enough to capture the non-linear, exercise-induced, cardiovascular dynamics.
-But, at the same time, simple enough to be able to provide practical and significant model parameters related to observed physiological processes.
+This model must be complex enough to capture the non-linear, exercise-induced cardiovascular dynamics.
+But, simultaneously, it is simple enough to provide practical and significant model parameters related to observed physiological processes.

 Hence, the primary objective of this paper is to present a novel non-linear model that characterizes continuous RRi transitions from rest to exercise and recovery.
 This model is designed to capture the non-linear changes in RRi, providing meaningful parameters that can enhance our understanding of the physiological processes underlying cardiovascular adaptation to exercise.